 Claymore

-The abrupt conclusion and lack of satisfying resolution hurt the Claymore series at the time, leaving fans disappointed with the rushed outcome.
+The abrupt ending and lack of a satisfactory resolution hurt the Claymore series at the time, leaving fans disappointed with the rushed conclusion.

-When choosing an anime to watch, it is important to consider not only the overall quality of the series, but also the way it concludes its narrative.
-A satisfying ending can elevate a series to classic status, while a disappointing ending can leave a permanent mark on viewers' perceptions.
+When choosing an anime to watch, it's important to consider not only the overall quality of the series, but also how it concludes its narrative.
+A satisfying ending can elevate a series to classic status, while a disappointing conclusion can leave a permanent mark on viewers' perception.

-Therefore, it is worth mentioning other anime endings: Deadman Wonderland, No Game No Life, The Promised Neverland, School Days and Princess Tutu.
+Therefore, it's worth mentioning other anime endings: Deadman Wonderland, No Game No Life, The Promised Neverland, School Days, and Princess Tutu.

 Source: CBR